metablaster/WindowsFirewallRuleset/README.md

 by running `Scripts\UnblockProject.ps1`\
 Master script `Scripts\SetupFirewall.ps1` does this in case if you forget, but initial YES/NO spam questions will still be present in that case.
-- If you download project to location that is under "Ransomware protection" (in Windows Defender), make sure to whitelist either `pwsh.exe` or `powershell.exe` otherwise unblocking project files may fail.
+- If you download code to location that is under "Ransomware protection" (in Windows Defender), make sure to whitelist either `pwsh.exe` (Core edition) or `powershell.exe` (Desktop edition) otherwise doing anything may be blocked.\
-PowerShell console must be restarted for "Controlled folder access" changes to take effect.
+PowerShell console may need to be restarted for "Controlled folder access" changes to take effect.
 - It's important to understand these rules are designed to be used as "Standard" user, not as user that is Administrator, if you're Administrator on your computer you'll have to either create standard user account and use that for your everyday life or modify code to allow Administrator online access.